By Christine Moutier, M.D., AFSP Chief Medical Officer, with Natalie Tietjen, AFSP Manager of Federal Policy

 Growing up with a first-generation Chinese American father and Swedish American mother brought the high driving expectations of a tiger mom (or in my case, dad) and a nurturing but highly academic environment where discussions about quarks and relativity were the norm over the dinner table.
 My parents were intellectually curious, driven and also suspicious of American culture, which translated into the point of view that: you have your own bed so why would you sleep in anyone else’s house? (no sleepovers); and idleness and nefarious activities like dancing lead to nothing good (no school dances).

 As a child, I internalized an impossibly high expectation of myself.
 For high achieving students, that inner dialogue is invisible, and the drive to succeed “works” – until it doesn’t.
-For me, the moment it stopped working was in medical school: as cliché as it was, not being at the top of the bell curve of my class led me to experience anxiety and, ultimately, develop an intense fear of failure.
+For me, the moment it stopped working was in medical school: as cliché as it was, not being at the top of my class led me to experience anxiety and, ultimately, develop an intense fear of failure.
 Without having built coping skills like the practice of processing fears, self-compassion, or flexibility, I only knew one way to keep going: buckle down and work even harder.
 The outcome was a serious mental health crisis that had been building over time and peaked after my second year of medical school, leading to a year-long break from school.
 During that year, I experienced intense struggle, questioning my self-worth, feeling petrified of and unfit for medicine.
 But I was also uncovering a key inner dialog – an inconsistency between how I viewed myself, versus how I viewed the rest of the world.

 As painful and difficult as that period was, it was only such an extreme crisis that forced me to hit the pause button, get therapy, and do the gradual work that led me to a newfound sense that I get to live by the same rule I apply to others: that my life is valuable simply because I breathe air.